KameelDeVliegtuig/CNC_Machine/README.md

 ##### ReadPin

+> [!NOTE]
+> Only used for non declared pins

 ```C#
 public bool ReadPin(int Pin, bool IsOnExtender);
 ```

 Returns state of pin.

-Only used for non declared pins
+> [!WARNING]
+> Some pins have the same number on the extender as well as the pi

 ##### ReadLimitSwitch